-- "....
+"....
 Now, here's the program.
 They offer our students anywhere from 50 to 150 grand just based on credit.
 Our average client in about a five-minute process gets anywhere from 80 to 100 grand standing by, and that's not the best part.
 The best part is zero percent.
-Zero percent locked in guaranteed for a certain time frame depending on the person, and the zero percent can be extended." - B. "If you, if you have great credit and want to do it, fantastic.
+Zero percent locked in guaranteed for a certain time frame depending on the person, and the zero percent can be extended."

+- B. "If you, if you have great credit and want to do it, fantastic.
 If you're on the fence or whatever, it doesn't affect your credit, you can try, it doesn't make any difference to me.
 But I, I can look you in the eye and tell you this, it has been the single biggest boost to the start of students that I have seen added in years, period.
 And what's funny is I kind of figured like my mid-level students would use it, and they do, but my wealthiest are like zero percent, where, what, what.
-They're the first ones on the computers every time." - 92.
+They're the first ones on the computers every time." - 94.
 In fact, the third-party companies referenced by Workshop speakers do not provide financing for real estate transactions.
 Rather, they simply apply for a half dozen or more credit cards in consumers' names.
-As with Defendants' attempts to encourage consumers to raise their credit limits, the real purpose of encouraging consumers to seek funding through these third-party companies is to increase the amount of credit consumers have available to purchase one of Defendants' Advanced Training packages. - 93.
-Defendants have primarily referred consumers to a Nevada company (hereinafter, the "Nevada Company"). - Nevada Company from .
-The Nevada Company used by Defendants typically charged consumers a service fee of at least \$3,000 from the personal credit cards they obtained for the consumer.
-From at least . , the Nevada Company paid the Defendants a referral fee of . for each consumer they signed up during Defendants' Workshops.
+As with the Nudge Defendants' attempts to encourage consumers to raise their credit limits, the real purpose of encouraging consumers to seek funding through these third-party companies is to increase the amount of credit consumers have available to purchase one of the Nudge Defendants' Advanced Training packages.

+95. The Nudge Defendants have primarily referred consumers to a Nevada company (hereinafter, the "Nevada Company").

+96. The Nudge Defendants induced approximately 3,700 consumers to sign up with the Nevada Company from March 2016 to June 2018.
+The Nevada Company used by the Nudge Defendants typically charged consumers a service fee of at least \$3,000 from the personal credit cards they obtained for the consumer.
+From at least 1000 the Nudge Defendants a referral fee of 1000 for each consumer they signed up during the Nudge Defendants' Workshops.
 The Nevada Company paid the referral fees by issuing checks addressed to a Nudge subsidiary, Box Home Loans, to Sanderson's attention.

-95. The Nevada Company presents contracts to the consumers titled "Business Consulting Services Agreements" that refer to the consumer as its "client."
-The Nevada Company's contracts state that the consumer "retains and hires [the Nevada Company] to provide consulting services and assistance related to establishing financial and credit account or behalf' of the consumer and the consumer's business.
+97. The Nevada Company presents contracts to the consumers titled "Business Consulting Services Agreements" that refer to the consumer as its "client."
+The Nevada Company's contracts state that the consumer "retains and hires [the Nevada Company] to provide consulting services and assistance related to establishing financial and credit account on behalf" of the consumer and the consumer's business.
 Consumers are typically left with the impression that the Nevada Company will act in the consumers' interests and for their benefit.
-However, the Defendants and the Nevada Company instead coordinate with each other concerning the use of consumers' credit.
-96. Unbeknownst to the consumers, the Nevada Company
+However, the Nudge Defendants and the Nevada Company instead coordinate with each other concerning the use of consumers' credit.